wivlaro/magnum-game/README.md

 # Magnum Game

-Template game project for mosra/magnum
+Template game project for [mosra/magnum](/mosra/magnum)

 ## Building for web on MacOS

-To set up the build environemnt, run once on the machine:
+To set up the build environment, run once on the machine:

     build-emscripten-depenencies.sh